State audit finds $34 million in accounting errors at Rowan-Cabarrus Community College - Salisbury Post

 The audit, published by the state auditor’s office on Monday, covered the 2019-2020 fiscal year and found “significant misstatements” in the college’s financial statements submitted for audit.

-The audit says a lack of adequate internal controls resulted in the omission of $14.6 million in capital assets, misclassification of $16.2 million in completed construction as “in progress,” a $2-million understatement of supplies and services expenses that should have been listed in construction in progress and a $1-million overstatement of the college’s balance at the beginning of the current financial period.
+The audit says a lack of adequate internal controls resulted in the omission of $14.6 million in capital assets, misclassification of $16.2 million in completed construction as “in progress,” a $2 million understatement of supplies and services expenses that should have been listed in construction in progress and a $1 million overstatement of the college’s balance at the beginning of the current financial period.
 The report says there were corrections to the majority of the notes in the statements, statement of cash flows and supplementary information.

-The report said the lack of internal controls were the result of a lack of monitoring procedures, lack of a year-end plan for preparing financial statements and college management “not adequately addressing the loss of institutional knowledge and expertise due to significant management and financial reporting staff turnover in recent years.”
+The report said lack of internal controls was the result of monitoring procedures, shortcomings in a year-end plan for preparing financial statements and college management “not adequately addressing the loss of institutional knowledge and expertise due to significant management and financial reporting staff turnover in recent years.”

-The report concluded the issues found during the audit increased risk of fraud, misinformation about the college’s financial, could impact the college’s board of trustees’ decision making and increase audit costs.
+The report concluded the issues found during the audit increased risk of fraud, and misinformation about the college’s financial data could impact the college’s board of trustees’ decision making and increase audit costs.

 The auditor’s office recommended staff training, designing monitoring activities, a year-end plan and contingencies for periods of high staff turnover to address the issues.